chains-project/maven-module-graph/README.md

 find -name pom.xml | grep -v target | sort
 ```

-Great to count number of modules, but won't give GAV coordinates.
+1. Great to count number of modules, but won't give GAV coordinates.
+2. Is prone to error since some `pom.xml` may not be part of reactor.
+Eg, [spoon](https://github.com/INRIA/spoon) has many modules
+  but they are not submodules.

 Others did not work for me :) Please correct me if I am wrong.